 Please upload a short video about yourself and addressoneof the prompts below.
 We prefer a video that is 90 seconds or less.
 No special equipment is needed other than a smart phone; videos should be authentic, simple, and student-made.

-Videos may be serious or funny and should be submitted no later thanJanuary 15.
+Videos may be serious or funny.
 Thank you and have fun!

 Tell us (or show us) how you would contribute to the CA community.